On End-Setting For Others

 On End-Setting for Others

-in terms of our ability to set ends.
 Although persons possess a variety of unique capacities relative to “the animals”, the historical favourite is reason.
-According to the ancient Greek philosopher Aristotle, while animals act directly and instinctively on their desires, we have to determine what to do in order to attain our desires.
-Hence, Aristotle places this distinguishing feature between desire and action.
-Generally speaking, therefore, in the case of animals, both their ends and the means to attain them are set by nature, while, in the case of human beings, by contrast, neither the ends nor the means to attain them are set by nature.
+According to the ancient Greek philosopher Aristotle, while animals act directly and instinctively on their desires, we have to determine what to do in order to attain ours.
+This determination is a function of reason.
+Hence, Aristotle places reason between desire and action.
+Generally speaking, in the case of animals, both their ends and the means to attain them are set by nature, while, in the case of human beings, by contrast, neither the ends nor the means to attain them are set by nature.

 Strictly speaking, one person cannot force another person to adopt any end, even on pain of death.
 So, if a person wishes that you adopt one of their ends as your own – for example, to cut their grass – then, unless you feel yourself to be under some obligation to adopt that end or you believe that realizing their end will somehow further ends of your own, then the person in question will need to offer an incentive to you, which they contingently connect with the actualization of their end; such that, to continue with our example, if you cut their grass then you receive some form of payment.
 This method of motivation, of course, is ubiquitous.
 Studies suggest, however, that while incentives work well for tasks that people have mastered, they do not work well for tasks that require people to reflect, learn something, or somehow be innovative.
 So, while incentives work well for lawn cutting and assembling computers (when one has mastered all of the relevant skills) they do not work well for motivating designers of robotic lawn mowers.